sysmatter/laravel-notification-preferences/.github/CONTRIBUTING.md

-# Contributing to [Package Name]
+# Contributing to Laravel Notification Preferences

-Thanks for considering contributing to [Package Name]!
+Thanks for considering contributing to Laravel Notification Preferences!
 This document outlines the process for contributing to this project.

 ## Code of Conduct